MuhammadA15/Krypt/README.md

 - Smart contract is built with Hardhat, Solidity, and Chai

 **Prerequisites**
-- Must have Metamask installed in order to use this application
+- Must have Metamask installed on browser